-As a small business, partnering with social media influencers can expose you to large audiences (and bring in more traffic and sales).
-In fact, it’s one of the best strategies I’ve used to grow my own online shop.
+For small businesses, influencer marketing on Instagram can amplify exposure to large audiences (and bring in more traffic and sales).
+In fact, it’s one of the best strategies I used when I owned an online bookshop.

 Having a mini-tribe of influencers gushing over your brand and products sounds pretty sweet, doesn’t it?

 But there are some common mistakes brands make with influencers.
 Before you jump into a partnership blind, you should be aware of them.
 That way, you can make sure you get the most out of this powerful strategy!

 First, if you’ve never heard the term social media influencer (also known as brand representative), or if you want to know more about how the strategy works, read my post on how to use brand reps to grow your business on Instagram.